SamwelOpiyo/elastic-cloud-kubernetes/usecases/quickstarts/use-case-01/README.md

 ## Quickstarts

-These use cases follow the [quickstart tutorials](https://www.elastic.co/guide/en/cloud-on-k8s/current/k8s-quickstart.html) hosted by Elasticsearch.
+This use case is based on the [quickstart tutorials](https://www.elastic.co/guide/en/cloud-on-k8s/current/k8s-quickstart.html) hosted by Elasticsearch.

 ### Use Case #1